Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Introduction

-This can be achieved, because SAW attenuation is only efficient at frequencies where its dispersion relation intersects with that of the SW.
+This can be achieved, because SAW attenuation is only significant at frequencies where its dispersion relation intersects with that of the SW.
 There, the SAW's energy is transduced to a SW, where it then dissipates via Gilbert damping \cite{Yamamoto2022DRMatch, Kuess2021Experiment, Bas2022DRMatch}.
 The crossover point of the dispersion relations can be precisely tuned by adjusting the strength of an external magnetic field, as the field shifts the SW dispersion relation, thereby repositioning the resonance point to a desired frequency.
 By tuning this point to the band-pass frequency, signals are attenuated, whereas when detuned, the signal passes without attenuation, resulting in highly efficient signal filtering.
 However, implementing such a device would necessitate the continuous operation of a variable electromagnet, which is undesirable for many potential applications.

 In this study, we propose a different method to deliberately shift the SW dispersion, where we utilize exchange-decoupled, but stray-field interacting, thin magnetic islets with out-of-plane (OOP) magnetization and a large magnetic moment (see Fig. \ref{fig:DeviceConcept}).
 The magnetization direction of each islet, influenced by the device's magnetic history, can align along either the positive or negative z-axis.
 This orientation significantly alters the SW dispersion relation, which in turn impacts SAW absorption.
 This inherent variability allows for diverse device configurations to manipulate both the amount of absorption and the frequency band of its occurrence.
-Once programmed via a variable external magnetic field or spin torque methods, the islets maintain a stable magnetic state, requiring only a constant bias field to facilitate magnetoelastic interaction.
-We compare two device configurations: the A-state, where adjacent islets have antiparallel magnetic moments, and the P-state, where they are parallel.
-In the A-state, stray fields form flux closures, which enhance the internal magnetic fields within the islets.
-This increases the system's stiffness and, consequently, its resonance frequencies compared to islets in the P-state, where magnetic field lines repel.
-Therefore, we anticipate a shift in the SW dispersion relation between the P- and A-states, leading to differences in SAW absorption, which we test using the Rayleigh SAW mode as an example.
+Once programmed via a variable external magnetic field or spin torque methods \cite{Guo2021STTSOTRoadmap}, the islets maintain a stable magnetic state, requiring only a constant bias field to facilitate magnetoelastic interaction.
+This would reduce both size and energy requirements significantly compared to existing field-tuned solutions, while offering similar capabilities.